 Family Encyclopedia >> Entertainment

-TSM acquires Valorant Roster from Noble Esports
+TSM Acquires Valorant Roster from Noble Esports

-Related: VALORANT Champions 2021:All Teams Qualified So Far.
+Related: VALORANT Champions 2021: All Teams Qualified So Far.

-The TSM Academy roster will consist of
+The TSM Academy roster includes:

 • Nathaniel "payan" Lopez